andresebr/flickr-slideshow/README.md

    `npm start`

    This will open up Google Chrome and load the application.
-If you rather use a your default browser, you can modify the `start` script in `package.json`.
+If you rather use your preferred browser, you can modify the `start` script in `package.json`.

 ## Run tests
 `npm run test`